Dalea purpurea

 Summer (June-September)

-Similar flowers: callirhoes and prairie smokes also share similar meanings.
+Similar flowers: blue prairie clovers and callirhoes also share similar meanings.

 Transform your space with our curated selection of designer floral throw pillows